luapower/website/www/md/faq.md

 5th release), do `mgit clone foo=r5`.
 To clone the same package at a known commit point, do `mgit clone foo=r5-2-a43cf7' or just `mgit clone foo=a43cf7'.

-## Why is your code Public Domain?
+## Why is your code in Public Domain?

 Because I [don't support][against ip] copyright law.